 Dark chocolate has been shown to have protective effects on the heart.
 It does this because of its inhibitory action on platelet functions.
 Several studies have demonstrated just how effective dark chocolate is on coronary artery disease and high blood pressure.

-Dark chocolate is also high in magnesium, which is a natural relaxant of smooth muscle.
+Dark chocolate is also high in magnesium and low in added sugar, which is a natural relaxant of smooth muscle.
 Since smooth muscle is found inside our blood vessels, dark chocolate helps to relax the blood vessels and, therefore, lower blood pressure.

 Over the past decade, garlic has become one of the most popular natural therapies for high blood pressure.
 And for a good reason, too!
 Garlic has a significant lowering effect on blood pressure as compared to placebo.